Gouthamve/geekon.tech/content/post/golang-lexing-parsing.md

 You initialise the scanner on a ```[]byte``` (which is all the text) and constantly call the ```Scan``` method.
 The Scanner struct has the current state and the methods defined on it are used to capture the tokens.
 For those tokens which take more than one look ahead, [these](https://github.com/golang/go/blob/master/src/go/scanner/scanner.go#L531-L565) functions are used to select tokens based on context.

 ## The Parser
-One very frustrating aspect of the golang is the lack of documentation.
+One very frustrating aspect of the golang compiler is the lack of documentation.
 We have to go through the code to understand what is happening.
 Doing that for something as complex as a compiler ~~sucked~~ was tedious in the beginning but was acutally fun once I figured out whats happening.

 So I am going to dump the code here as I wade through the parser, so if I don't clean it up, please be ready for a lot of code.
 ### Parser Struct